-After 19 years of living in Colorado, my husband and I along with our youngest daughter, finally drove the Old Fall River Road to the Alpine Visitor Center and then on to Grand Lake.
+After many years of living in Colorado, my husband and I finally drove the Old Fall River Road (instead of Trail Ridge Road) to the Alpine Visitor Center and then on to Grand Lake.

 Before Trail Ridge Road was finished in 1933, Old Fall River Road was the means of accessing Rocky Mountain National Park’s high country.

 If you drive it today, note that it is a one-way gravel road without guardrails starting at Endovalley.
 The road is 11 miles long with numerous switchbacks and a posted speed limit of 15 miles per hour.